The Regurgitator and the Firecracker-Mouth-Guy on “America’s Got Talent”

 Wayne Hoffman August 2015 Update: Wayne Hoffman, for unknown reasons, mysteriously disappeared from America’s Got Talent and did not appear in the Judge Cuts round.
 His Twitter account and Facebook page does not tell us whether he had to leave for some reason or quit the competition on his own.
 The America’s Got Talent Wiki provides no insight either.
 On June 30, 2015, though, he opened his own show “Mind Candy” at the Trump Taj Mahal in Las Vegas, so it seems likely he decided to leave America’s Got Talent after some other options opened up.

 The Regurgitator August 2015 Update: After advancing through the Judges Cuts round, Stevie “The Professional Regurgitator” Starr gained enough votes on August 26, 2015 after his performance at Radio City Music Hall to move to the Semi-Finals.
-Below is a video of his performance broadcast August 25, 2015, where he does something amazing with Heidi Klum’s ring and a lock.
+In a video from August 25, 2015, he does something amazing with Heidi Klum’s ring and a lock.
 The trick was similar to one he had done on Britain’s Got Talent, which also confounded experts on how he does it.
 Some folks make a case for explaining the secret of how the Regurgitator does his act, but he is still a great performer.

 The Regurgitator September 9, 2015 Update: This week, Stevie “The Professional Regurgitator” Starr advanced to the finals of America’s Got Talent.
-Below is his performance that earned him a spot in the finals, where he impressed viewers with his ability to regurgitate smoke into soap bubbles.
+His performance that earned him a spot in the finals is where he impressed viewers with his ability to regurgitate smoke into soap bubbles.

 The Regurgitator September 16, 2015 Update: In the finals, Stevie Starr showed that he can keep coming up with new ways to entertain us with his regurgitating.
 This time, he ramped things up by incorporating fire into his act.
 We will find out tonight whether he wins, and it is most likely going to come down to being between him and the inspiring and funny comedian with a stutter, Drew Lynch, who also has been great throughout the season.